Best Practices for Managing Certificates

 Create a plan for public key certificates with partners

-Create a plan for sending public key certificates to and receiving public key certificates from partners.
+Create a plan for sending and receiving public key certificates with partners.
 If you are not using signing certificates for party resolution, the public certificate can be attached to the message, in which case you do not need a copy of the certificate in your system beforehand.

 Establish guidelines with partners for submitting public keys